-For the Q2 2020 Yelp Economic Average report, we’re using a new methodology that tracks several indicators on a daily basis, and extends into Q3.
-For more on the methodology for this report, click here.
+In Q2 2020, the Yelp Economic Average report began using a new methodology that tracks several indicators on a daily basis.
+For more on the latest methodology for our Annual 2020 Yelp Economic Average report, click here.

 Building a Model to Measure Local Economic Performance